Dragster2/150g-Drum-Combat-Robot/Journal.md

-For the switch I am running the fingertech power switchs.
+For the power switch I am running the fingertech power switchs.
 They are reliably and never failed me before.
 I have one extra so I do not need this. :)

 ![image](https://github.com/user-attachments/assets/aebfa1a0-6b2a-4832-a659-6acff0f6f209)